top of page

 What Are the Key Estate Planning & Wealth Transfer Considerations for Retirement?

-Estate planning ensures that retirement assets are transferred efficiently and in accordance with California law.
+Estate planning verifies that retirement income assets are transferred efficiently and in accordance with California law.
 For San Diego retirees, careful structuring of trusts, beneficiary designations, and property ownership helps reduce probate delays and unnecessary taxes.
 Integrating estate planning with retirement and tax strategies preserves wealth for heirs while maintaining control during life.
 The following components form the foundation of an effective wealth transfer plan:

 Living Trusts